dwarvesf/handbook/moonlighting.md

 Here are situations we consider problematic:

 1. **Working for another company in our industry**, either full-time or part-time.
-If you're unsure about what constitutes our industry and have a specific situation to discuss, please talk with Han or An.
+If you're unsure about what constitutes our industry and have a specific situation to discuss, please talk with Han.
 2. **Regular speaking tours** requiring multiple days of travel several times per year.
 This level of absence disrupts our work schedule and affects your teammates.
 3. **Consulting for potential competitors** or companies with products related to Dwarves Foundation where conflicts of interest might arise.
 4. **Aggressively marketing yourself** for side work.
 If opportunities come through friends or connections, that's acceptable, but actively promoting your availability for side work will eventually create conflicts with your work here.